Editing CSV and TSV files as tables

 JetBrains Rider lets you edit delimited text files (CSV, TSV, and other delimiter-separated formats) as tables.
-The table editor is available if the following conditions are satisfied:
+The data editor is available if the following conditions are satisfied:

 Right-click inside a delimited text file and then click Edit as Table.